jeffrydegrande/olympix/README.md

 - Not semantic – it’s purely syntax-based.
 E.g. no types or scopes.
 - Hardcoded identifiers – is_active, marketActive, etc.
 - No rule composition – can’t AND/OR queries programmatically.

+# 🧪 Version 2

+In this version I want to tackle the problem with identifiers being hardcode.

+The problem here is that we can't know up front how a smart contract writer will name their variables.

+We can do this by:

+1. Extracting the variables used in the smart contract with a tree-sitter query.
+2. We're going to calculate vector embeddings for those variable names.
+3. We'll match those embeddings against our own embeddings.
+4. We'll pass those matches as parameters to our queries.

+So we have to do a few things:

+- We need to build the functionality to extract variable names.
+- We need functionality to calculate embeddings.
+- We need to add support for treating our queries as templates so that we can pass values to them.